lon0862/NYCU_Pattern_Recognition/README.md

 ```

 ## Final Project
-Train a model to predict all the digits in the image.
+Train a model to predict all the digits in the image.</br>
-Task 1: Single character in the image.
+Task 1: Single character in the image.</br>
-Task 2: Two characters in the image (order matters).
+Task 2: Two characters in the image (order matters).</br>
-Task 3: Four characters in the image (order matters).
+Task 3: Four characters in the image (order matters).</br>
 ![image](https://github.com/lon0862/NYCU_Pattern_Recognition/assets/59390771/ed6c0ff2-b61e-4df3-bcc9-876377928473)